openDSLM/gtk-ui/README.md

 ```

 The UI copies its GTK templates and icon assets at build time, so no additional steps are required after publishing.

+## Quickstart (RPi 5 + IMX585)

+1. Install Raspberry Pi OS (64-bit), enable the camera, and install the IMX585 driver plus Will Whang’s libcamera build.
+2. Build and run the released [`opendslm-deamon`](https://github.com/openDSLM/opendslm-deamon) on the device.
+3. Install GTK 4 + libadwaita runtime libraries and the .NET 8 SDK.
+4. Clone this repo, then `dotnet restore && dotnet run -- --fullscreen` (omit `--fullscreen` if you want the window frame).
+5. If your daemon is not on `127.0.0.1:8400`, set `OPENDSLM_DAEMON_URL=http://<host>:<port>/` before launching.

 ## Getting Started